 2. True Faith vs. Imagined Faith

-This writer vividly remembers a godly pastor whose body was riddled with cancer publicly, vigorously and repeatedly shaking his afflicted leg at the instruction of a visiting "healer" to exercise his faith to bring about his healing.
+This writer vividly remembers a godly pastor whose body was riddled with cancer, who publicly, vigorously and repeatedly shook his afflicted leg at the instruction of a visiting "healer" to exercise his faith to bring about his healing.
 He walked out of the room on crutches as painfully afflicted as when he entered, and died of cancer shortly after that.
 Sadly, the pastor did not possess true faith for the healing, nor did the healer have a gift of healing for the pastor.

-Confessing or claiming one's healing is often promoted on the basis of Romans 4:17: God... calls into being that which does not exist.
-Well, if we were God it would work; but for us mere mortals, our confession needs to be based on a truth or promise or assurance from God, just as Abraham's faith to be a father of many nations was based on a promise from God, as shown in the same passage.
+Confessing or claiming one's healing is often promoted on the basis of Romans 4:17: God . . . calls into being that which does not exist.
+Well, if we were God it would work every time; but for us mere mortals, our confession needs to be based on a truth or promise or assurance from God that is applicable specifically for us, just as Abraham's faith to be a father of many nations was based on a promise from God made directly to him, as shown in the same passage.
 Here's the full verse: as it is written, "A FATHER OF MANY NATIONS HAVE I MADE YOU" in the presence of Him whom he believed, even God, who gives life to the dead and calls into being that which does not exist.

 God made a promise to Abraham, and Abraham believed God who gives life to the dead and calls into being that which does not exist.
 It was not Abraham who was to call into being that which does not exist, but God.
-Scriptures need to be read carefully and taught faithfully!
+Scripture needs to be read carefully and taught faithfully!

 I am compelled to repeat: There is no promise or formula in the Scriptures that guarantees divine healing for church saints except in the case of the prayer of faith properly carried out under the right circumstances.